Guidance and advice on the Control of Substances Hazardous to Health Regulations 2005

 - Ensure control measures are used and maintained.

 - Monitoring exposure of workers (if necessary).

 - Consider whether health surveillance is appropriate, or required

 - Ensure the operatives have sufficient information, instruction and training so as to perform the work safely and competently

 - Ensure there is in place adequate procedures to deal with emergency situations.

 The Health and Safety Department has produced a template risk assessment form in relation to COSHH.
 This one form replaced the two previous forms HS1 and HS2.

-Detailed guidance on completion of the form is available below.
+Detailed guidance on completion of the form is available with the template forms.

 Any exposure to biological suibstances hazardous to health must also be assessed and controlled.
 More guidance is available on the Biosafety Unit website.